Occidental College: Admissions

 U.S. News deemed Occidental's admissions "more selective," with the class of 2020 acceptance rate being 37.3%.
 Of those admitted submitting such data, 52% were in the top 10% of their high school class.
 The SAT 25th–75th percentile scores were 1810–2120.
 Of those admitted to the class of 2020, 50% identified as persons of color, and 13% of those admitted were international students.

+The class of 2028 (enrolled in 2024) SAT composite 25th–75th percentile scores were 1400–1495, and ACT composite 25th–75th percentile scores were 31–34.
+49% of enrolled students were in the top 10% of their class.

 In 2023, it was announced by President Harry Elam that Occidental eliminated legacy preferences to the children of alumni in admissions.

 Student life

 At the beginning of every school year, freshmen participate in convocation, a formal ceremony welcoming new students to the college in which the faculty wear their full academic regalia and students don robes.
 Founders Day is celebrated annually at the school on April 20, the day in 1887 when Occidental's incorporation papers were officially signed by the California Secretary of State.

 There are also themed-living communities which consist of the Multicultural Hall in Pauley (open to all years), all-women housing (Berkus House, named after alumnus Dave Berkus), Food Justice house, and several communities that support and uplift the experiences of students of color and LGBTQIA students.